 Using Metacognitive States to Be More Conscious and Free Your Mind

-Using Metacognitive States to Explore Your True Self
+Using Metacognitive States for Finding Your True Self

 Summary

-You can cultivate metacognitive states through mindfulness practices such as the mindfulness of breathing meditation.
+You can cultivate metacognitive states through mindfulness practices such as the Mindfulness of Breath Meditation.
 By consistently anchoring your attention on your breath and returning to your observer self, you strengthen these states.
-Metacognitive states maximise your conscious awareness and empower you to choose your thoughts and emotions with greater freedom.
+Metacognitive states increase your conscious awareness and give you greater freedom in how you respond to your thoughts and emotions.
 As a result, you can:

 • Regulate your emotional states, allowing reactivity and difficult emotions to pass, reducing the likelihood of entering negative or anxious states.